kiri-thornalley/kiri-thornalley.github.io/_pages/cv.md

   *	Identified key parameters from a dataset derived from Computational Fluid Dynamics simulations using Principal Component Analysis.
 These parameters were later influential for the design of a 3D-printed microfluidic device capable of subjecting nanoparticles to physiologically relevant forces.<br/>

 Thesis abstract available [here](/phd-abstract/) <br/>
-Data underpinning the thesis available [here](https://doi.org/10.15129/0c656eea-2d11-4e79-abed-d792195f90fc) <br/>
+Data underpinning the thesis available [here](https://doi.org/10.15129/0c656eea-2d11-4e79-abed-d792195f90fc)

 ## PG Certificate in Researcher Professional Development, University of Strathclyde, 2020 - 2022 <br/> ##
-  A 60-credit qualification, achieved by undertaking activities that cover all 4 domains of the Researcher Development Framework. <br/>
+  A 60-credit qualification, achieved by undertaking activities that cover all 4 domains of the Researcher Development Framework.

 ## MSc (by Research) Chemistry, University of York, 2016 - 2017 ##
-_Thesis title: ‘Structure-Activity Relationships in Self-Assembled Heparin-Binding Nanostructures’_<br/>
+_Thesis title: ‘Structure-Activity Relationships in Self-Assembled Heparin-Binding Nanostructures’_
  * Synthesised a family of palmitic acid-based self-assembling lipopeptides.
 Confirmed their identity via a number of analytical methods including Mass Spectrometry, NMR and IR Spectroscopy. <br/>
   * Studied their self-assembly and binding of DNA and heparin sulfate using competition assays, Transmission Electron Microscopy and Circular Dichroism. <br/>